OpenAPI data

 Authentication

 Each call to an OpenAPI method requires authentication.
 OpenAPI currently supports basic authentication.
-For example, when using CURL, if you have a username and password for your OpenAPI user, you would use the following header along with your query:
+For example, when you use cURL, if you have a username and password for your OpenAPI user, you would use the header below along with your query:

 -H "Authorization: Basic <AUTH_TOKEN>"

-Note that the language and method of implementation (e.g. CURL vs. Java) dictates how basic authentication is performed.
+The language and method of implementation (e.g. cURL vs. Java) dictates how basic authentication is performed.

 Note:

-When you query OpenAPI for data, the -k –user Username:Password option may be used for basic authentication.
+When you query OpenAPI for data, you can use the –user Username:Password option for basic authentication.

 Querying Nozomi Networks sensors

-Data retrieved from the OpenAPI is done by calling the OpenAPI HTTP interface on either a Guardian or Central Management Console (CMC) sensor.
+Data retrieved from the OpenAPI is done by calling the OpenAPI hypertext transfer protocol (HTTP) interface on either a Guardian or Central Management Console (CMC) sensor.

 The query endpoint is powerful and allows the integrator to manipulate data through the use of queries.
-A full list of the available query data sources, commands, and functions is available in the N2OS User Manual.
+A full list of the available query data sources, commands, and functions is available in this documentation.

 Simple query example